Dental implants – FAQs

 Your lower jaw contains nerves, which supply feeling to your tongue, chin, lower lip and lower teeth.
 In a small percentage of cases during implant surgery in the lower jaw the nerves may be bruised and may cause a tingling or numb feeling in your tongue, chin or lip.
 The chance of complications depends on the exact type of procedure you are having and other factors such as your general health.

-If you have any further questions about dental implants, please do not hesitate to contact us.
+If you have any further frequently asked questions about dental implants, please do not hesitate to contact us or book a FREE consultation with on of our implants surgeons.